-The platform supports virtual machines running on Windows and connects with devices running Windows, Linux, or MacOS while providing secure access for each operating system and efficient desktop management.
+The platform supports virtual machines running on Windows 10 or Ubuntu Linux and connects with devices running on Windows, Linux, or macOS operating systems while providing secure access for each operating system and streamlined desktop management.

 For best experience with VMware Horizon and the Enclave Platform, use the following browsers:

 - Firefox (latest versions)

 - Microsoft Edge (Windows 10)

 The recommended practice is to allow automatic updates to the browser when a new version of the browser is available.
 This ensures that your device (desktop or laptop computer or tablet) is protected with the latest security update.
 Here's an example of Google Chrome Automatic Updates.

 I am an authorized user and have trouble logging into the Enclave Platform.
 What should I do?